Home » Methodology overview

 Robust certification standards

 CDR credits generated from the mineralization process are certified by Isometric following the BioCCS Protocol, the Storage in Built Environment Module and the Biomass Feedstock Accounting Module.
 The minimum crediting period is 10 years.
-Below is provided a summary of the main certification requirements covering the most important aspects of credit generation.

-- In the system boundary of the project are included only emissions and removals related to the CDR activities including:
+In the system boundary of the project are included only emissions and removals related to the CDR activities including:

 - Project establishment - equipment, materials, embodied emissions and their transportation to the site